jbfavre/trafficserver/doc/developer-guide/introduction/index.en.rst

    plugins.

 :ref:`developer-plugins-http-transformations`
-   Detailed explanation of the null_transform example; also discusses ``VConnections``, ``VIOs``, and IO buffers.
+   Detailed explanation of the null-transform example; also discusses ``VConnections``, ``VIOs``, and IO buffers.

 :ref:`developer-plugins-new-protocol-plugins`